McBenny/test-react-boilerplate/features.md

 These features should also apply to the fouls, any foul registered should be editable and removable, it should also be possible to add a foul.

 ##BUGS
-- [ ] Display unidentified player if there are goals registered
 - [ ] Limit the number of yellow cards to 3 per team (allow for a fourth for officials)
 - [ ] When I create a player, it jumps from bottom to top of the list, this is annoying
 - [X] Players with letters are not in uppercase in list for captain